About us

 Sign up to our newsletter

 For several years, we had little or no income and were run by volunteers.
-We published information about tribal peoples’ problems, supported projects in their communities, and lobbied for their rights in international forums like the UN.
+We published information about Indigenous peoples’ problems, supported projects in their communities, and lobbied for their rights in international forums like the UN.

 That’s ultimately how all progressive movements foster lasting change, from stopping the slave trade two centuries ago, to destroying South African apartheid.